Navigating Alignment for Non-identical Client Class Sets: A Label Name-Anchored Federated Learning Framework: Preliminaries

-\smallsection{Single-label multi-class classification} In this setting, each sample is associated with only one positive class.
+\smallsection{Single-Label Multi-Class Classification} In this setting, each sample is associated with only one positive class.
 In other words, the classes are mutually exclusive.
-We use the softmax activation function to get the prediction probability.
-Denote $g_m(\cdot)$ as the classification model at client $m$ and the prediction probability of $x_i$ on class $c$ as $g(x_i)_c$.
-The class with the maximum probabilities is predicted as positive, i.e., $\tilde{y}_i = \mathop{argmax}\limits_{c}(g_m(x_i)_c)$.
-The loss function at client $m$ is:
+We use softmax activation to get the predicted probability.
+The class with the maximum probability is predicted as the positive class.
+Let $g(x_i;\theta,\zeta)_c$ denote the predicted probability of $x_i$ belonging to class $c$.
+During training, the cross-entropy loss is used as the loss function:

-\smallsection{Multi-label classification} In this setting, each sample may be associated with a set of positive classes.
+\smallsection{Multi-Label Classification} In this setting, each sample may be associated with a set of positive classes.
 For example, a person may have both diabetes and hypertension.
-The sigmoid function is applied to get the prediction probability, each element of which is the probability that the input data $x_i$ is associated with each class.
+The sigmoid activation is applied to get the predicted probability.
+Each element in the predicted probability represents the probability that the input data $x_i$ is associated with a specific class.
 The final predictions are achieved by thresholding the probabilities at 0.5.
-If $g(x_i)_c > 0.5$, sample $x_i$ is predicted to be in class $c$, i.e., $\tilde{y}_{i,c} = 1$.
-The learning objective is to minimize the binary cross-entropy loss over the identified classes:
+If $g(x_i;\theta,\zeta)_c > 0.5$, $x_i$ is predicted to be associated with class $c$.
+During training, the binary cross-entropy loss is used as the loss function:

+\smallsection{Federated Learning} Consider a federated learning system with $M$ clients.
+The server coordinates $M$ clients to update the model in $T$ communication rounds.
+The learning objective is to minimize the loss on every client, i.e., $\mathop{\text{min}}_{\theta,\zeta} \frac{1}{M}\sum_{m\in [M]} \mathcal{L}_{m}(\theta,\zeta)$.
+At each round, the server sends the model parameters to a subset of clients and lets them optimize the model by minimizing the loss over their local datasets.
+The loss at client $m$ is:

+At the end of each round, the server aggregates the model parameters received from clients, usually by taking the average.